Description

 The word systemic is thrown around by people who push racial division for their own gain.
 Then it is repeated by their followers who often don’t know what the word means or how to qualify that something represents a systemic problem.
 The United States has a history of systemic racial discrimination which provides examples of what systemic racism looks like.
 Today we have pre-Civil Rights Act rhetoric being used in a post Civil Rights Act nation.
 The words sound as good as they did then, but you’re pointing to problems that have not existed for a long time

 When we say there is a systemic problem it means there are elements within the political, economic, and social systems that are producing or facilitating a problem.
 When it is legal for a school public or private to deny a person admission based on race this is a systemic problem.
 When a person is denied an opportunity for employment, either outright or only considered for certain jobs based on race this is a systemic problem.
 When a person cannot purchase a house or rent housing in certain neighborhoods based on race this is a systemic problem.
 When a person is denied adequate legal representation or being judged based on race by a racially biased jury or judge this is a systemic problem.
 When a person is attacked or harassed based on race and the perpetrators are not prosecuted this is a systemic problem.
 When a business owner can refuse to sell goods or services to people based on race this is a systemic problem.
 All of these things have occurred in the United States but are no longer occurring.
-Not only is it illegal to discriminate based on race, it is also socially unacceptable.
+Not only is it illegal to discriminate based on race, it is also socially not accepted, outside of far left groups it isn’t socially acceptable.

 Some of these assertions are self-evident, where there are no examples of someone being denied social services, private services, educational opportunities, housing, legal representation, or being the victim of a crime where the perpetrators are not prosecuted.
 Other assertions will be qualified through data and proportion.
 Proportion denotes whether an example represents an exception or the norm.
 If an issue is systemic it means there is a system that is producing or facilitating that issue.
 If an issue is systematically facilitated it will produce a great proportion of examples.
 Otherwise it is an exception, and not the normal product of the system.